Some People Experience More ED Than Others

 With all these factors at play, it’s important not to overvalue one study versus another.
 It could be that men in Malaysia and Singapore experience ED more frequently than men in France or Israel, or the results could be a function of something completely different.

-Whether treatment includes prescription medication, like Viagra, Cialis or Levitra, or a combination of exercise and healthy lifestyle changes, men don’t have to let erectile dysfunction control their lives.
+Whether treatment includes prescription medication or a combination of exercise and healthy lifestyle changes, men don’t have to let erectile dysfunction control their lives.
 The first step is to consult with a licenced physician—they will be able to assess your current situation and pave a path forward.